 And I really enjoy the work.
 I would not change it for the world and I am looking forward to rolling out some big changes for our clients.
 There is no limit to what we can do.
 So take heart in knowing that even if you are 25 years old, with no degree and working as a receptionist earning $500, you can go far.

 We get in life what we have courage to ask for.
-And I am here to support you in summoning the courage to ask for the life you want to live, deserve to live and are entitled to live, and then help you get it.
+And I am here to support you in summoning the courage to ask to become the person you have potential to become.

 All content remains the property of FIRMSconsulting LLC.
 When using material from this website, including but not limited to tools, frameworks, concepts and methodologies, please provide the proper citations and attributions.